glenveigas437/glenveigas437/README.md

   <code>Versatile Craftsman(Software Engineer/Baker/Writer/Football Geek/Singer/Songwriter)</code>
   </strong>

 Thank you for bumping into my Github profile.
-Well, I am still building it by stocking up some of my pretty awesome projects 😀.
+Well, I am still building it by stocking up some of my pretty awesome projects 😀, while you can also have a look at some of other decent work via my public repositories.
+One step at a time I manage to bring the best of my different avatars from solving real-world problems by writing neat and comprehensive code to creating fluffy cakes in the kitchen, yes!
+I also love to pen down my thoughts through blogs on the internet for various media firms.
+Come weekends, I allow my most favourite avatar to take the limelight and showcase my football skills on the field and also supporting my beloved <a href="https://www.manutd.com/">Manchester United</a> to then coming home and writing some pretty decent songs while I strum my guitar.

+I am currently employed as a Software Engineer 💻 at <a href="https://www.techprescient.com/">Tech Prescient</a> where I get to follow my passion and love for computers and and also showcase my coding skills to solve real-world, complex engineering challenges.
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=glenveigas437&label=Profile%20views&color=0e75b6&style=flat" alt="glenveigas437" /> </p>